-Pastis is a strong (45% alcohol) French anise and licorice liqueur, somewhat similar to Greece’s ouzo and Lebanon’s arak.
-It is part of the traditional culture of the south of France, Marseille, and pétanque.
+Pastis is a strong (45% alcohol) anise/licorice liqueur, somewhat similar to Greece’s ouzo and Lebanon’s arak.
+It is part of the traditional culture of the south of France, and especially of Marseille and pétanque.

 The traditional way to drink pastis is —